 They all provide outstanding security and an array of different features that can please any user.

-Even more importantly, security is at a high level in all five of these cloud storage alternatives.
+Even more importantly, security is at a high level in all five of these dropbox alternatives.

 If you’re asking who would be the obvious choice among these 5, we’d go with pCloud.
-We use all of them to be honest.
-But we are using pCloud 2TB + Crypto bundle plan extensively and we simply love it.
+It’s secure, affordable, and user-friendly.
+Get the pCloud 2TB + Crypto bundle plan, and you’ll simply love it.
 Read our full review on pCloud here.